![]() |

 Opportunity Cost

-When deciding whether or not to accept a hourly or daily rate, you should always weight up the 'opportunity cost' of not taking a contract role.
-Like a residential landlord, for every tenant you decline, you'll have to pay the bills without income until the next one turns up.
+When deciding whether or not to accept an hourly or daily rate, you should always weigh up the ‘opportunity cost’ of not taking a contract role.
+Like a residential landlord, you’ll have to pay the bills without income for every tenant you decline until the next one turns up.

 Your negotiation skills